Causemo/api-doc/sections/api/1/web/creatives.md

 ###  web/creatives/:creativeId/donation
   - **[POST]**
-    - Notifies Causemo user was donation screen was completed
+    - Notifies Causemo a user was donation screen was completed.
+This requires an appStoreId, if you do not have an appStoreId, you should call `web/creatives/:creativeId/donation/submit`.
     - Header fields
       - `api-version: 1`
       - `Authorization: Bearer <AUTH_TOKEN>`